sendamply/docs/docs/Quickstart-Guide.md

 Using Amply can begin as soon as you register your account, and requires just a few steps:

 1) Sender Verification
-2) Creating an IP Pool
+2) Create an IP Pool
-3) Provisioning an Access Token
+3) Provision an Access Token
-4) Integration via SMTP Relay or API
+4) Integrate via SMTP Relay or API
-5) (Optional) Updating rDNS for improved deliverability
+5) (Optional) Update rDNS for improved deliverability

 Follow the guide below to start sending email with Amply!
-[If you haven't created an account yet, you can do so here.](https://sendamply.com/plans)
+If you haven't created an account yet, you can do so [here.](https://sendamply.com/plans)

 ****

 ### 1) Sender Verification

 For the security of our customers, we require the sender (whoever is in the `From` header of your email) to be verified.
-You can verify either an entire domain, **yourdomain.com** or an individual sender, **sender&#64;somedomain.com**.
+You can verify either an entire domain, **yourdomain.com** or an individual email address, **sender&#64;somedomain.com**.

-This guide will verify an entire domain, but you can check out the [Server Verification](./Deliverability/A-Sender-Verification.md) article if you'd like more info or if you'd rather verify an individual sender.
+This guide goes over verifying an entire domain, but you can check out the [Sender Verification](./Deliverability/A-Sender-Verification.md) article if you'd like more info or if you'd rather verify an individual email address.

 #### Verify your domain